uriweb/uri-modern-home/README.md

 URI Modern Home is a WordPress theme designed for the University of Rhode Island homepage site.
 It is a child theme of URI Modern.

-## What's new in 1.5.0
+## What's new in 1.6.0

-URI Modern Home 1.5.0 is a minor release.
+URI Modern Home 1.6.0 is a minor release.

-* Adds styles for the URI Finals Guide feature story
+* Adds styles for the theatre feature story series
 * Updates development tools

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern-home/pull/39/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-home/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-modern-home/pull/43/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-home/issues).

 ## How do I get set up?